ZPredou/Ionic_CDDC-old-/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments

-* Hat tip to anyone who's code was used ( even though i'm the only one at the moment :D )
+* Hat tip to anyone who's code was used ( even though i'm the only one at the moment :D ).
-* Arroi to let me manage this project
+* Arroi to let me manage this project as the part of my studies , since the technology used is in correlation with my web dev studies !
+* The whole staff at Arroi to give me feedbacks about this app.